We breathe life into great teams with great ideas to create great companies.

 - We work with the portfolio company to prove its revenue model.

-- We make a second larger investment in the winners.
+- We make a second larger, and sometimes a third, investment in the winners.

 ACG Is Leading The Way

 The industry has changed since 2008.
-Venture capital firms have largely moved out of early stage investing.
+Venture capital firms largely moved out of early stage investing.
 So, angels and angel groups are filling the gap.
-We are witnessing the rise of the professional angel group, which in many ways looks and acts like a micro-venture capital fund, but made up of individual investors rather than limited partners.
+We are witnessing the rise of the professional angel group, which in many ways looks and acts like a “micro-venture” capital fund, but made up of individual investors rather than limited partners.
 Where once the VC’s lead teams of analysts to evaluate companies, now this diligence is shared between the angels.
-We merged with RAIN Source Capital at the end of 2014 to expand our national reach and our ability to aggregate great minds and capital.
-We are a national network of experienced angel investors with a model that takes advantage of these changes in the market.
-Between the two combined networks approximately $48M has been invested in 140 companies creating 4500 jobs and $900M in follow-on capital investments by other funds.
+Angel Capital Group and the Sheltowee Network merged at the beginning of 2020 to expand our national reach and our ability to aggregate great minds and capital.
+We are a network of experienced angel investors with a model that takes advantage of these changes in the market.
+Between the two combined networks approximately $54M has been invested in 170 companies creating 4900 jobs and $990M in follow-on capital investments by other funds.

 Our passion is innovation, so we bring Angel investors and entrepreneurs together within a structure that mitigates risk and amplifies upside potential.
 If you’re ready start funding your future, get in touch.